elwayman02/weevil-news/content/runoff-victories-for-flanagan-and-ryder.md

 examples of what a person and a politician should be, he looks very much forward to working with them both.
 He believes them to be more than ready to handle the tremendous task ahead of this new government, and he cannot wait to get to work on the many matters of import before them.
-Representative Clerk extended his thanks to the voters that were patient and consistent throughout this historic and somewhat tumultuous election process.
+Representative-Elect Clerk extended his thanks to the voters that were patient and consistent throughout this historic and somewhat tumultuous election process.
 While it wasn't easy for anybody, he believes that getting through these last few weeks speaks volumes to the character of this state and its citizens.

 Weevil News could not agree more with the sentiments Mr. Clerk shared with us.
 New Alexandria was blessed to have more qualified and passionate candidates than they could possibly elect, a problem